Glasgow Royal Concert Hall: History

-The Glasgow International Concert Hall was officially opened on 5 October 1990, by Her Royal Highness The Princess Royal.
+The Glasgow International Concert Hall was officially opened on 5 October 1990 by Her Royal Highness The Princess Royal.
 The Royal Scottish National Orchestra (then the Scottish National Orchestra) gave the very first performance at the Royal Gala Opening Concert, as a showpiece for Glasgow being awarded the European City of Culture.
 The programme featured two new works by Scottish composers, Carillon by Thomas Wilson and Rainbow 90 by Thea Musgrave, both specially commissioned for the occasion by Glasgow City Council, as well as pieces by Beethoven and Vaughan Williams.
 On the day prior, public concerts were given by the Band of Her Majesty's Royal Marines, with proceeds being donated to the RNLI, which also demonstrated how the stage and the floor levels can be changed to suit performances.
 The first non-classical concert was by The Blue Nile.
 The hall has been granted Royal Status and renamed Glasgow Royal Concert Hall.

 Architecture

-The building was designed by modernist architect Sir Leslie Martin of South Bank, London, with the Edinburgh-based company RMJM and partners as project architects in 1988.
+The building was designed by modernist architect Sir Leslie Martin of South Bank, London, with some of the conceptual ideas for the building dating as far back as the mid 1960s.
+Some of the basic thinking behind the scheme had been directly influenced by the Bruce Report, which had proposed dividing the city centre up into distinct zones for various types of activity once slum housing had been cleared.
+In 1964, Glasgow Corporation had already envisioned a new civic square which would be created following the planned closure and demolition of Buchanan Street railway station (which by this time had been decided as part of the Beeching Cuts).
+The new square would effectively be a superblock created by realigning Parliamentary Road to an approximate east-west axis (making it essentially an extension of Renfrew Street), and also realigning North Hanover Street so it ran directly north-south.
+Conceptual drawings from the period showed that the square would have looked very similar to Lincoln Center in New York City, containing an art gallery, civic theatre, concert hall and repertory theatre.